SKA Arena: History

 In April 2021, the State Construction Supervision of St. Petersburg issued a permit for the construction of a new ice arena.
 The winner of the closed international architectural competition to choose the concept of the facade of the new sports complex was the Austrian architectural bureau Coop Himmelb(l)au, which proposed to base the architectural image of the arena of the Monument to the Third International, posters of El Lissitzky, the dynamics of sport and the trajectory of figure skating of Russia's first Olympic champion, Nikolai Panin.
 In May 2023, the press service reported that the arena is ready for "almost 90%" and its opening is scheduled for September of the same year and for the beginning of the 2023-24 KHL season.
 On December 9, 2023, the arena opened to the general public for the first time to host the skills competition as part of the 2023 KHL All Star Game festivities.
 On January 28, 2024, Russian president Vladimir Putin and Belarusian president Alexander Lukashenko visited the arena as a part of Lukashenko's diplomatic visit to Russia.
 On February 11, 2024, SKA St. Petersburg played their first game at the new arena, defeating HC Sochi 8–1, with Sergey Tolchinsky scoring the arena's first goal 43 seconds into the game.

 Before the 2024 KHL playoffs, the capacity of the arena was extended to 22,500 seats.

 On June 9, 2024 the arena was damaged in a fire, as a result of which SKA had to return to the Ice Palace for the start of the 2024/25 KHL season.
 It was reopened to host the 2024 Channel One Cup on December 12-15, 2024, and on December 17, 2024 SKA played their first game of the season at the arena, a 2-3 defeat against Lokomotiv Yaroslavl.

+In the 2024-25 KHL season, SKA drew the highest average home attendance with 17,641.